Malin Ernberg

 Teaching

-• I have always had a great interest in teaching and throughout the yeras been a member of various educational committees .
-At present I am affiliated to the Educational Committee at the Department of Dental Medicine.
-As Professor I have initiated radical changes of the teaching in my subject (Orofacial Pain and Jaw Function) for dental students, in which we have changed from having a more traditional teaching with lectures to Team-based learning.
-I was also responsible for the implementation of Observed Structural Clinical Examination (OSCE) within the undergraduate dental curriculum in 2009.
+• During my academic career I have always shown a great interest in teaching and throughout the years been a member of various educational committees.
+As Professor I have initiated radical changes of the teaching in my subject (Orofacial Pain and Jaw Function) for dental students, which was further developed and implemented by colleagues.
+This meant a change from having a more traditional teaching with lectures to Team-based learning.
+I was also responsible for the implementation of Observed Structural Clinical Examination (OSCE) within the undergraduate dental curriculum in 2009 and was in lead for the exam for several years.

 Articles